anlutro/laravel-4-smart-errors/readme.md

 To install, run `composer require anlutro/l4-smart-errors`.
 This will pick the most appropriate version and add it to your `composer.json`.

-NOTE: The package tries to maintain PHP 5.3 compatibility but due to incompatibilities with require-dev packages, PHP 5.3 not tested on travis.
-If you find a PHP 5.3-related problem with the library, please open an issue.

 ### IMPORTANT: Upgrading from 2.1